Rev. Henry Newman

 Edwin Sandys c.1762 - 1836

-The only firm information I have about Henry comes from Somerset County Council who advise that (from Alumni Cantabrigienses) Rev. Henry Newman was born c1726, was educated at Oriel College Oxford and Emanuel College Cambridge, rector of both Shepton Beauchamp and Sparkford from 1758 until his death on 1st March 1798.
+Around the age of 32, Henry was appointed rector to both Shepton Beauchamp and Sparkford where he remained from 1758 until his death on 1st March 1798.
+Most likely, the appointment was made by his elder brother Frank who likely held the advowson rights for Sparkford if not for Shepton Beauchamp as well.
 [Note - Some 16 miles separating the two parishes of Sparkford and Shepton Beauchamp.
-Probably Henry delegated one of the parishes - most likely Shepton Beauchamps - to a curate.]
+Perhaps Henry delegated one of the parishes - most likely Shepton Beauchamps - to a curate.]

 On a visit to Sparkford in 2001, I was able to confirm the latter dates from the records displayed in the church (see photos of the beautiful church at Sparkford below).
 Henry's son Edwin Sandys Newman followed him as Rector as Sparkford, serving there for 38 years from the time of his father's death in 1798 until his own death in 1836.
 [See Priesthood in the 18th and 19th Centuries].